wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-enterprise-offerings.md

 -	GAC based assemblies - Web Apps does not allow the deployment of assemblies to the Global Assembly Cache (GAC).
 Therefore, if the application being migrated makes use of this feature on-premises, consider moving the assemblies to the bin folder of the application.
 -	IIS5 Compatibility Mode - Web Apps does not support IIS5 Compatibility Mode, and as such each Web Apps instance and all web applications under the parent Web Apps instance run in the same worker process within a single application pool.
 -	Use of COM Libraries - Web Apps does not allow the registration of COM Components on the platform.
 Therefore if the application is making use of any COM Components, these would need to be rewritten in managed code and deployed with the application.
 -	ISAPI Filters - ISAPI Filters can be supported on Web Apps.
 They will need to be deployed as part of the application and registered in the web application's web.config file.
-For more information, see [http://aka.ms/azurewebsitesxdt](/documentation/articles/web-sites-transform-extend).
+For more information, see [http://aka.ms/azurewebsitesxdt](/documentation/articles/web-sites-transform-extend/).

 Once these topics have been considered, your web application should be ready for the Cloud.
 And don't worry if some topics are not fully met, the migration tool will give best effort to migration.

 The next steps in the migration process are to create an Azure web app and an Azure SQL Database.
 There are multiple sizes of Web Apps instances with varying number of CPU Cores and RAM amounts available for you to select based on your web applications requirement.
-For more information and pricing, see [http://aka.ms/azurewebsitesskus](/home/features/web-site/#price).
+For more information and pricing, see [http://aka.ms/azurewebsitesskus](/home/features/web-site/pricing/).
 Likewise, Azure SQL Database caters to all of a business' needs with various service tiers and performance levels to fulfill requirements.
-Further information can be found at [http://aka.ms/azuresqldbskus](/home/features/sql-database/#price).
+Further information can be found at [http://aka.ms/azuresqldbskus](/home/features/sql-database/pricing/).
 Once created, the application is uploaded to Azure Web Apps, either via FTP or WebDeploy and then move onto the database.

 In this migration the solution uses Azure SQL Database but that is not the only database that is supported on Azure.
 Companies can also make use of MySQL, MongoDB, Azure DocumentDB and many more via add-ons which can be purchased at the [Azure Store](/marketplace/partner-program/).

-When creating an Azure SQL Database a number of options are available to import an existing database from an on-premises server from generating a script of an existing database to using the [Data-tier Application Export and Import](/documentation/articles/sql-database-cloud-migrate).
+When creating an Azure SQL Database a number of options are available to import an existing database from an on-premises server from generating a script of an existing database to using the [Data-tier Application Export and Import](/documentation/articles/sql-database-cloud-migrate/).

 The expenses application database was created by creating a new Azure SQL Database, connecting to the database using SQL Server Management Studio and then running a script to build the database schema and populate it with data from the on-premises database.

 The final step in this first stage of the migration requires the updating of connection strings to the database for the application.
-This can be achieved via the Azure Management Portal.
+This can be achieved via the Azure portal.
 For each web app you can modify application specific settings, including any connection strings being used by the application to connect to any database being used.

 ### Alternatives to using Azure SQL Database ###